The dietary advice given to cancer patients is at best painfully ignorant and at worst potentially deadly.

 What about grass-fed, organic, wild meats?

 When it comes to eating animal products, think in terms of quality and quantity.
 I suggest high quality, low quantity.
 According to the National Geographic Blue Zones Project, the healthiest longest-living people groups around the world eat 95% plant-based on average.
-This equates to eating animal products a few times per week, tops.
-That is considered to be the safe zone for prevention of many chronic dietary diseases.
+This equates to eating animal products somewhere between a few times per week to a few times per month.
+That is considered to be a safe level of consumption for prevention of many chronic dietary diseases.

 If you are trying to heal active cancer, I suggest applying the precautionary principle and drastically reducing your consumption of animal products as well as processed foods to zero or near zero.
 Think in terms of risk reduction.
 When you reduce or eliminate the animal products in your diet and replace them with whole plant foods from the earth, you not only reduce the levels of cancer causers and cancer promoters found in animal food, but you also increase the levels of thousands of anticancer compounds found only in plant food.
 That’s why a whole food plant-based diet (preferably organic) is the optimal anticancer diet.

 I created a coaching program called SQUARE ONE to teach you exactly how I and many others have healed cancer against the odds with evidence-based anticancer nutrition and natural non-toxic therapies.
-I’m putting the entire course online for free this month (February 2021).
-If you are serious about healing or prevention, tune in!
-Get access to the SQUARE ONE Coaching Program here.
+If you are serious about healing or prevention, this course is for you.
+Learn more about the SQUARE ONE Program here.

 I've interviewed over 60 people who've healed all types and stages of cancer.
 Check them out here.
 Or use the search bar to find survivors of specific cancer types.